 - Dark carpets create mood and drama

 - Light wood-look laminate floors create the on trend nordic style

 - Patterned vinyls and tiles create an individual flavour

 How colours affect space

 Often choosing between going light or dark is about the type of space your flooring will be in.
 Dark floors will create a sense of intimacy and ground large spacious rooms, whereas light floors will reflect the light and make a small room appear larger.

 - A sheen or varnish will reflect light to create space

-- Wood floors with a wide plank will create an illusion of a larger space
+- Wood or laminate floors with a wide plank will create an illusion of a larger space